Mega Drive / Genesis Architecture

 Back on topic, the 68k has the role of ‘main’ CPU and it will be tasked with the game logic, handling I/O and graphics calculations.
 It has the following capabilities [1]:

-If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words, is because not enough equipment of that era was asking to manage 4 GB of memory.
-Combined with the fact implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise (24 address lines) which would also prepare developers for when the full 32-bit CPU (the 68020) arrives.
+If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words: the equipment of that era was hardly asking to manage 4 GB of memory.
+Given that implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise with 32-bit registers and 24 address lines, preparing developers for the arrival of the full 32-bit CPU (the 68020) five years later.

 A peculiar instruction set